Questions and answers

 East End Homes Resident Leaseholders

-9. Will East End Homes rehouse me?
+9. Will East End Homes (EEH) rehouse me?

 We do not have a duty to rehouse you on the estate if you are a homeowner.
 However, we will consider the position of individual leaseholders, in particular the ability to remain as owner occupiers on the estate.
 One of our priorities is to keep the existing community together.